techidaily/site-games-able/source/_posts/high-stakes-for-virtual-worlds-four-driving-cost-factors.md

 ## 2\.
 VR Headsets Come With More Than Just Gaming Features

- There are some[great virtual reality ports of existing games](https://www.makeuseof.com/great-virtual-reality-ports-of-existing-games/) and fantastic games built from the ground up specifically for VR.
+ There are some [great virtual reality ports of existing games](https://www.makeuseof.com/great-virtual-reality-ports-of-existing-games/) and fantastic games built from the ground up specifically for VR.
 If you're into gaming, these uniquely immersive gaming experiences are an easy selling point for VR headsets.
 However, modern VR headsets can do much more.

 [VR technology is helping with certain mental health issues](https://www.makeuseof.com/vr-technology-mental-health/) , like PTSD, anxiety, depression, and phobias.
 This technology also allows people to virtually explore the wonders of the world if they're physically or financially unable to do so otherwise.